-The contraceptive implant is a small flexible tube about 40mm long that's inserted under the skin of your upper arm.
-It's inserted by a trained professional, such as a doctor, and lasts for three years.
+The contraceptive implant (Nexplanon) is a small flexible plastic rod that's placed under the skin in your upper arm by a doctor or nurse.

 At a glance: the implant

-- It's very useful for women who know they don't want to get pregnant for a while.
-Once the implant is in place, you don't have to think about contraception for three years.
+- Once the implant is in place, you don't have to think about it again for 3 years.

 - It can be useful for women who can't use contraception that contains oestrogen.

-- It's very useful for women who find it difficult to take a pill at the same time every day.
+- It's very useful for women who find it difficult to remember to take a pill at the same time every day.

-- If you have side effects, the implant can be taken out.
-You can have the implant removed at any time, and your natural fertility will return very quickly.
+- You can have it removed at any time, and your natural fertility will return very quickly.

 - When it's first put in, you may feel some bruising, tenderness or swelling around the implant.